QuantuMobileSoftware/clearcut_detection/README.md

 To start a wev-service, do next:
 * `cd clearcut_detection_backend/`
 * Run `docker-compose -f docker-compose.dev.yml up` in order to run docker for backend and frontend development.
-* Run `docker-compose -f docker-compose.prod.yml up` in order to run both backend, frontend and background processing (or for deployment usage).
+* Run `docker-compose -f docker-compose-stage.yml up` for deployment.